HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/adsyslog.md

     -   Enter the trace string `*=info` in the **Append these trace settings:** field and click the **Add** icon.
 This trace string overwrites all settings that are listed under **Current trace settings:** and resets it to the default.
 -   **Extended**

-    To enable trace settings for a longer period, that is, for more than one session, enable them via helm.
+    To enable trace settings for a longer period, that is, for more than one session, enable trace through the Helm chart.

 ## Changing the language used in the log file